frenya/frenya.github.io/_posts/2021-01-19-code-coverage-nyc.md

 description: Lessons learned from adding NYC to standard unit testing of vscode extensions
 ---

+*TL;DR: Adding NYC code coverage reporter to vscode extension unit tests can be tricky.
+You can check my working test runner [here](https://github.com/frenya/vscode-recall/blob/master/src/test/suite/index.ts){:target="_blank"}.
+The article below explains some of the key elements in it.*

 ## Standard testing flow

 When you generate an extension using Yeoman, the following scaffolding will be created: